 What is an LMS?

-The portal and intranet enables parents and students to view many aspects of the college’s operations, for example student timetables, events and college news.
+Emmlink enables parents/guardians and students to view many aspects of the college’s operations, for example, student timetables, school events, due dates and college news.

-This new platform will enable easier communication with teachers and facilitate timely feedback for parents and students in regards to assessment tasks.
+Emmlink enables easier communication with teachers and facilitates timely feedback for students and parents regarding assessment tasks.

-The Emmlink platform will deliver continuous reporting throughout the year.
+The Emmlink platform delivers continuous reporting throughout the year.
 As assessments are submitted by students, teachers will assess and comment as soon as possible.
 Comments and results are made available to students and parents/guardians.

-This method of reporting keeps parents/guardians informed of how their son/daughter is performing throughout the year.
-It fosters important conversations around student study techniques at home and ways to improve in future assessments.
+This method of reporting keeps parents/guardians informed of how their child is performing throughout the year.
+It fosters helpful conversations about learning, study techniques and ways to improve in future assessments and learning tasks.

-In the Web 2.0 age, technology allows for information giving and sharing beyond the text.
+In the Web 2.0 age, technology allows for information giving and sharing beyond text.
 There will always be a place for essays and research papers, but podcasting allows for students to interact online in a ‘virtual classroom’ style environment.
-Using the microphone on iPads, with appropriate Apps, will enable students to explain concepts to their teachers.
+Using inbuilt microphones and appropriate applications, students can share their views and explain their responses in various formats.

 The Power of Online Video

-To further enhance podcasting, movie making is yet another simple and effective way of communicating thoughts and ideas in an online environment. iMovie is a powerful movie making App that will enable students to create movies easily & quickly.
+To further enhance podcasting, movie-making is yet another simple and effective way of communicating thoughts and ideas in an online environment.

-Students can also access videos online, with sites like YouTube and Khan Academy.
-The internet has a wide range of useful teaching and learning resources delivered in a video format which is freely accessible by all.
+Students can also access instructional videos, with sites like YouTube and Khan Academy.
+The internet has a wide range of useful teaching and learning resources delivered in a video format that is freely accessible by all.

-Some teachers have implemented the “flipped classroom” approach to teaching which utilizes video to explain main concepts.
+Teachers may use a “flipped classroom” approach to teaching which utilizes video to explain main concepts.
 The power of this approach is that students can go over the explanations more than once until the concepts become clear.
-Classes can then concentrate on application and deeper learning rather than understanding the main ideas.
+Classes can then concentrate on application and deeper learning rather than repeating content.

 Interactive Learning Apps

-Subject specific apps which enhance learning are endless.
-The ability to learn new concepts easily and receive instant feedback from drill and practice exercises provide for student engagement.
+Subject-specific applications that enhance learning are endless.
+The ability to learn new concepts easily and receive instant feedback from drill and practice exercises provides for student engagement.